YacineBelaid/MemoryLane/README.md

 Cloud Apps, Buckets, Credentials, Users and policies will be removed in 2 weeks.

 ### Futur improvements
-During development I had to make choices in order to have a first solid iteration.
-Here are a few things that I left on the backlog :
+few things I left on the backlog :
 - Having the Landing page served through SSR or even SSG by building and placing the static assets in a CDN such as Cloudfront.
 It will better SEO and performance.
 - Having Multiple Stores instead of one large one.
 Decoupling and increasing coherence.
 - Reducing the amount of Modals giving a clear user path.